subhakartadimalla/subhakartadimalla/README.md

 <!-- ABOUT ME -->
 <p align="center" style="color:#e6d8c3; font-size:18px;">
 Hi, I’m Subhakar!
 I’m passionate about coding for a cause - building tech solutions that make an impact.
-I love unwinding with a game of badminton — when I’m not coding for a cause, you’ll probably find me on the badminton court.
 </p>

 ---